jairoevaristo/Project-NLW_3/README.md

 ## Getting started

-1- Navigate to the backend folder and type the command `yarn` to install the dependencies.
+1- Navigate to the backend folder and type the command `yarn` to install the dependencies.<br>
-2 - Type the command `yarn dev` to turn on the server.
+2 - Type the command `yarn dev` to turn on the server.<br>
-3- Navigate to the frontend folder and type the command `yarn` to install the dependencies.
+3- Navigate to the frontend folder and type the command `yarn` to install the dependencies.<br>
-4 - Type the command `yarn start` to run the ReactJs application.
+4 - Type the command `yarn start` to run the ReactJs application.<br>
-5- Navigate to the mobile folder and type the command `yarn` to install the dependencies.
+5- Navigate to the mobile folder and type the command `yarn` to install the dependencies.<br>
-6 - Type the command `yarn start` to run the React Native application using the expo.
+6 - Type the command `yarn start` to run the React Native application using the expo.<br>

 ## About